Romani people in North Macedonia: Religion

 The majority are Muslim Romani people who are cultural Muslims and some practised Sufism, with a minority of Christian who belong to the Eastern Orthodox Church and a few to Evangelicalism.

 Diaspora

 USA

-Established mainly in the Bronx where they have established two mosques, the Xoraxane are an Islamic population originating in Nort Macedonia and surrounding areas of the Balkans, several hundred families of whom came to America beginning in the late 1960s.
+Established mainly in the Bronx where they have established two mosques, the Xoraxane are an Islamic population originating in North Macedonia and surrounding areas of the Balkans, several hundred families of whom came to America beginning in the late 1960s.
 They maintain minimal ties with other Romani American populations, include engineers and teachers among their number, and have established soccer and other social clubs.

 Germany

 Most of them came in the 1960s as guest workers from Yugoslavia, as they were called Yugoslavs back then.
 The fact that they were Roma and Muslims - from Macedonia, Kosovo, Serbia - was something the guest workers hid for a long time.
 It was only with the Yugoslavian war in the 1990s, which triggered a large exodus to Western Europe, that the past returned: Muslim Roma from their hometowns suddenly appeared on the doorstep, former neighbors, relatives.
 Little by little they found each other in their new homeland of Germany.
 In Düsseldorf they built a mosque.
 Iman Ajdini, a young theologian from Skopje in Macedonia, preaches in Arli - Romanes, the native language of the congregation members.